fetchai/agents-aea/docs/thermometer-skills.md

 The scope of the specific demo is to demonstrate how to create a very simple AEA with the usage of the AEA framework, a Raspberry Pi, and a thermometer sensor.
 The thermometer AEA will read data from the sensor each time a client requests and will deliver to the client upon payment.
 To keep the demo simple we avoided the usage of a database since this would increase the complexity.
 As a result, the AEA can provide only one reading from the sensor.
-Another step that we avoided is the usage of a smart contract that could store the readings from the sensor.
+This demo does not utilise a smart contract.
 As a result, we interact with a ledger only to complete a transaction.

-Since the AEA framework enables us to use third-party libraries we don't have to do something to be able to read from the sensor.
+Since the AEA framework enables us to use third-party libraries hosted on PyPI we can directly reference the external dependencies.
 The `aea install` command will install each dependency that the specific AEA needs and is listed in the skill's YAML file.
-Though the AEA must run inside a Raspberry Pi or any other Linux system, and the sensor must be connected to the USB port.
+The AEA must run inside a Raspberry Pi or any other Linux system, and the sensor must be connected to the USB port.

 ### Launch an OEF node
 In a separate terminal, launch a local OEF node (for search and discovery).